 Tenkara flies for bass?
 Sure!

-In Japan, tenkara is used almost exclusively in mountain streams and almost exclusively for trout.
+In Japan, tenkara is used exclusively in mountain streams and exclusively for trout.
 In the US, more and more tenkara anglers are pushing the envelope and using tenkara rods in other waters and for other species.
 Bass and bluegills immediately come to mind.

-There are wide swaths of this country that do not have mountain streams and trout.
+There are wide swaths of this country that do not have mountain streams and do not have trout.
 Most of the troutless swaths have bass and sunfish, though, both of which are just too much fun to ignore.
 I have used a number of different flies when fishing for bass, some more effective than others.

 On my 2013 trip to Maine for smallmouth bass, I experimented with several tekara flies for bass - some to expand the range of blue flies with which I'd caught fish (which to be honest was more for fun than for serious fishing) and some to find a good, all-around bass fly that is suitable for use with a wide range of tenkara rods.